ECEN743-TAMU/ECEN745-SP26-A3-DQN/README.md

 ## Assignment
 In this homework, you will train a deep Q-Learning algorithm to land a lunar lander on the surface of the moon.
 We will use the Lunar Lander environment (LunarLander-v3) from  Gymnasium.
 The environment consists of a lander with $4$ discrete actions and a continuous state space.
 A detailed description of the environment can be found [here](https://gymnasium.farama.org/environments/box2d/lunar_lander/).

 1. **Deep Q-Learning:** Implement deep Q-learning **with** experience replay and target network.
-You should include the training curve in the PDF report (x-axis is the number of episode and the y-axis should be episodic cumulative reward).
+You should include the training curve in the HTML report (x-axis is the number of episode and the y-axis should be episodic cumulative reward).
 Use a sliding window average to get smooth plots.
 Include a description of the hyperparameters used.
 Also, you should submit a video of the smooth landing achieved by your RL algorithm.
 Try to find the optimal hyperparameters that will enable fast convergence to the optimal policy.

 2. **Ablation Study:** Perform ablation study to understand the importance of experience replay and target network.
 You should include the training curves, and  describe your observations and inferences.